Auto Graph Encoder-Decoder for Neural Network Pruning: Conclusion

 \section{Conclusion}

-This paper proposed AGMC, which combines GNN and RL to explore the deep network compression policies automatically.
-To the best of our knowledge, we are the first to model DNNs as hierarchical computational graphs for model compression.
-We introduced a novel autograph encoder-decoder to learn the embedding of DNNs.
-We performed comprehensive experiments on CIFAR-10 and ILSVRC-2012 datasets.
-Together with the efficient DNN embedding techniques, our model outperforms the handcrafted and learning-based methods by a large margin.
-On ResNet-20/50/56, we outperform all the baselines with a $1.8\%$ higher accuracy.
-Moreover, under the AGMC framework, we introduced a novel pruning scheme that breaks the pruning into several stages and performs structured and unstructured pruning together in a single-shot manner, thus benefiting from structured and unstructured pruning.
-Using this method, we achieved a higher compression ratio with only $0.93\%$ accuracy loss on MobileNet-V2. { }
+This paper proposed an Auto Graph encoder-decoder Model Compression (AGMC), which combines graph convolutional networks and reinforcement learning to explore network compression policies automatically.
+To the best of our knowledge, this is the first work to model DNNs as computational graphs to enhance model compression.
+Furthermore, we conducted comprehensive experiments on over-parameterized and mobile-friendly DNNs.
+In the experiment, we show the superiority of our learning-based DNN embedding.
+By learning DNNs' embedding from their structure information, AGMC outperforms all the rule-based DNN embedding methods by a large margin.
+On over-parameterized, such as ResNet-56, our method defeats all the baselines with only 0.63\% accuracy loss.
+Additionally, AGMC successfully compressed mobile-friendly DNNs, which are already compact.
+For instance, in the MobileNet-V1, we achieve a higher compression ratio than baselines with only 1.2\% accuracy loss.